telerik/xaml-docs/controls/radspreadsheet/features/ui-headers-and-footers.md

 4. **Insert Time**: Allows you to insert a time field.
 This field is evaluated as the time when the printing or PDF export has started.

 5. **Insert File Path**: Allows you to insert the file folder field.
 This field is evaluated as the full folder path to the currently opened file.
-Note that when exporting a Workbook, this field is evaluated as empty string because the Workbook instance is not related to any concrete file in the file system.
+Note that this field is respected when printing.
+When exporting a Workbook, this field is evaluated as empty string because the Workbook instance is not related to any concrete file in the file system.

 6. **Insert File Name**: Allows you to insert a Workbook name field.
 This field is evaluated as the Workbook Name property value.